Sears Canada files for creditor protection

 Despite its poor results over the past years, Sears has managed to increase its same-store sales in each of its last two quarters under the new strategy, the company said.
 “Sears Canada believes this indicates that the new brand positioning is starting to resonate with consumers,” it said in a statement.

-It said it has applied to Ontario Superior Court for protection under the Companies’ Creditors Arrangement Act in a bid to revamp its business.
-Industry sources have said it wants to shrink its portfolio of 94 department stores by about 30.
+It said it has applied to Ontario Superior Court for protection under the Companies’ Creditors Arrangement Act in a bid to overhaul its business.
+Industry sources have said it wants to shrink its portfolio of 94 department stores by roughly one-third.Report Typo/Error

 Follow @MarinaStrausson Twitter: